Searching for topological dark matter in LIGO data: Dark Matter Modeling

 These three interactions are most commonly used in existing literature and will modify the dispersion relation of photons when applied to the QED sector.
-While \eqref{equ:5} affects the fine structure constant similarly to \eqref{equ:0}, the interaction \eqref{equ:4} does not.
+Note here that, while \eqref{equ:5} affects the fine-structure constant similarly to \eqref{equ:0}, the interaction \eqref{equ:4} does not.

-We emphazise at this point that the interaction terms with impact on the fine structure constant naturally have to satisfy current experimental bounds (see \cite{10.1063/5.0105159} for the latest test).
-Hence, caution is necessary as for $\phi/f$ of $\mathcal{O}(1)$ this would result in a drastic change of $\alpha$ for each domain wall passing if the couplings are not fine-tuned such that the change in $\alpha$ due to a domain wall passing is within its measurement uncertainties.
-Alternatively, one can find an interaction for which the modification of the fine structure constant vanishes far away from the domain wall.
-An interaction meeting such criteria would be for instance \cite{Khoze_2022}

-where using Eq. \eqref{equ:2}, the effects vanish far away from the DW as long as $N_A/N_\phi$ is integer or half integer.